SarJHunt/content-curator/README.md

 ## ➡️ UX and feedback

-I asked several people for feedback and some more formalresearch can be undertaken in future.
+I asked several people for feedback and some more formal research can be undertaken in future.
 However, initial comments were useful, which stated that:

 - the app hit the requirements of the brief
 - the app met the futuristic design expectations